Goalsum/TataruBook/docs/commands.md

 - `--table TABLE` (optional): specifies a table with the name `TABLE`.
 If this parameter is not present, determine which table to operate on based on the filename of `csv_file`.
 - `--encoding ENCODING` (optional): specifies the character encoding.
 See the description in [character encoding format]({{ site.baseurl }}/commands.html#character-encoding-format).
 - `db_file`: db file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.
-- `csv_file`: csv file name, with or without path.
+- `csv_file`: CSV file name, with or without path.
 If there are spaces in the path or file name, you need to surround this parameter with quotes.

-TataruBook will automatically determine if the csv file has a header row or not, the judgment is: if no column of the first row of the csv contains a number, then it is considered to be a header row.
+TataruBook will automatically determine if the CSV file has a header row or not, the judgment is: if no column of the first row of the CSV contains a number, then it is considered to be a header row.
 Note: TataruBook only determines and skips the header row, it does not adjust the field order based on the content of the header row.
 The field order must be consistent with the table definition.

-Be careful that each row in the csv file should contain only the values of the index fields and no other fields.
+Be careful that each row in the CSV file should contain only the values of the index fields and no other fields.

 When a record in the `postings` table is being deleted, if there is a corresponding record in the `posting_extras` table, that record in the `posting_extras` table will also be deleted.

-If the process fails when deleting an index, then TataruBook performs a **rollback** and the entire db file is restored to the state it was in before this `prune` command was executed, even if other indexes in the csv file can be deleted successfully.
+If the process fails when deleting an index, then TataruBook performs a **rollback** and the entire db file is restored to the state it was in before this `prune` command was executed, even if other indexes in the CSV file can be deleted successfully.

 ## execsql